Raynos/tape-harness/README.md

 ## Motivation

-When writing integration tests against a service you generally want to spawn up an instance of the application or spawn up a cluster of applications.
+When writing integration tests against a service you generally want to spawn up an instance of the application.

-Writing tests against such a cluster can be tedious without a helper to setup your cluster before and after every test.
+Writing tests against an application can be tedious without a helper to do common setup & teardown before & after every test.

-The `tape-cluster` package will setup your test harness / runner / application before each test block and spin them down after each test block.
+The `tape-harness` package will setup your test harness / runner / application before each test block and spin them down after each test block.

 This functionality is similar to `beforeEach` or `afterEach` that might exist in other testing libraries but is instead implemented as a standalone library that's compatible with vanilla `tape` and `tap`

 ## Example